kirbycope/vseeface-minecraft/README.md

 [Unity](https://unity.com/) will be used to edit this `.vrm` model.
 1. Open the project in Unity
     - This project uses "2021.3.19f1" as defined in ["/ProjectSettings/ProjectVersion.txt"](/ProjectSettings/ProjectVersion.txt)
-1. In the Project view, selct "Assets" > "Kirbycope.Materials"
+1. In the Project view, select "Assets" > "Kirbycope.Materials"
-1. Select "UVmap2"
-    - In the Inspector view, select the 🔘 between the texture preview and "Lit Color, Alpha", then select your texture
-    - Repeat for the "Shade Color texture
-1. Repeat for "Eye_Left_Closed" and "Eye_Right_Closed"
 1. The the Scene view, select the "Kirbycope" object
+    - Double-check that the eyes and mouth line up with your model and adjust accordingly
 1. Select "VRM" > "UniVRM-0.58.0" > "Export Humanoid"
 1. Enter a Name, Version, and Author
 1. Select "Export"